 The current practice for surpluses generated by the Health and Welfare Trust is for both parties to take a contribution holiday.
 It is agreed that the Union may use employee surpluses or increased employee contributions to improve benefits provided by the Health and Welfare Trust.
-Such funds must be pooled separately in such a way that the additional benefits paid for by employees do not impact on the present or future experience of the base plan such that the employer's present or future costs would be increased.
+Such funds must be pooled separately in such impact on the present or future experience of the base plan such that the employer's present or future costs would be increased.